YoinkBird/cyclesafe/report/outline.md

 * UI: user draws route by hand on a map, manually exports the list of GPS coordinates, then feeds them to tool.
 * backend:
   * fuzzy-match conversion of GPS coordinate input to "model-data" (csv or dataframe)
-fuzzy-match GPS coordinates:
-crash data GPS coordinates will not be exactly same as route-mapper GPS-coordinates.
-Therefore, imprecisely (fuzzy) compare user-input GPS coords to crash-data GPS coords to find closest match.
-Initially only perform this fuzzy match on intersection coordinates, as single-location coordinates can be harder to place precisely.
   * fit model on "model-data"
 * implements: model fitting on arbitrary GPS coordinate data, vs selection of pre-defined GPS data
   * interface to third-party route-mapper